thephpleague/csv/docs/9.0/connections/filters.md

 - `StreamFilter::prependOnReadTo`
 - `StreamFilter::prependOnWriteTo`

-They will all add the filter to the stream filter queue attached to the structure (League/CSV objects or PHP stream resource).
+They will all add the filter to the stream filter chain attached to the structure (League/CSV objects or PHP stream resource).
 They all share the same signature and only differ in:

-- where in the queue the filter is added (at the top or at the bottom of the stream filter queue);
+- where in the chain the filter is added (at the top or at the bottom of the stream filter chain);
 - which mode (read or write) will be used;
 - their return value may be a `Reader` or a `Writer` instance or a reference to the attached stream filter.

-To illustrate their usage let's check the two examples below, one with the `Reader` class and another one with PHP stream resources.
+To illustrate their usage let's check the two examples below, one with the `Reader` class and another one with a PHP stream resource.

 ### Usage with CSV objects